-The bq27500/1 uses a series of 2-byte standard commands to enable system reading and writing of battery information.
+The bq27501 uses a series of 2-byte standard commands to enable system reading and writing of battery information.
 Each standard command has an associated command-code pair, as indicated in Table 4-1.
-Because each command consists of two bytes of data, two consecutive IC transmissions must be executed both to initiate the command function, and to read or write the corresponding two bytes of data.
-Additional options for transferring data, such as spooling, are described in Section 7, IC Interface.
+Because each command consists of two bytes of data, two consecutive I2C transmissions must be executed both to initiate the command function, and to read or write the corresponding two bytes of data.
+Additional options for transferring data, such as spooling, are described in Section 7, PC Interface.
 Standard commands are accessible in NORMAL operation.
-Read/write permissions depend on the active access mode, SEALED or UNSEALED (for details on the SEALED and UNSEALED states, see Section 4.4, Access Modes).